kabk/go-theses-17-manus-nijhoff/src/writings/all.md

 The reinforcing effect is what I think is kind of scary.
 In a Science article in 2008[^carr-2], Evans noted that automated information-filtering tools, such as search engines, tend to serve as amplifiers of popularity, quickly establishing and then continually reinforcing a consensus about what information is important and what isn’t.

+GON:
+I think the discussion part of it.
+Reddit trusts people!
+Which is a key element in open discussion, new ideas, critique, etc. I think design can learn from this basic element of trust.
+In many media that are prepared by graphic designers, the audience gets messages dumbed down so much that it almost misses its initial point.

+In the end, Reddit does a much better job in connecting people, and building an online community in the sense that the people using it aren't left feeling trapped or tricked by their own circles, which happens more often in Facebook's community.
+Ironically, all of our close friends are connected via Facebook while we meet new, unknown people by interest on Reddit.

+The internet is a very good tool for linking and indexing personal preference and

 ## Fluff Buster's Purity

 OPT: